ApprenticeAI/frapy/docs/topics/settings.rst

         "frapy.extensions.throttle.AutoThrottle": 0,
     }

-A dict containing the extensions available by default in Scrapy, and their orders.
+A dict containing the extensions available by default in Frapy, and their orders.
 This setting contains all stable built-in extensions.
 Keep in mind that some of them need to be enabled through a setting.